[Investigation] Cyprus: Russia's EU weak link?

 But the EBA, and the EU's two other bank supervisors - ESMA in Paris and EIOPA in Frankfurt - collectively had just "2.2 full time staff working directly on AML issues", according to an internal EU document seen by EUobserver.

-EU-level action ought to go further if it was to make an impact, Demetriades said.
+EU-level action must go further if it was to make an impact, Demetriades said.

 "You need to be able to send people to do spot checks.
 You smell something, or you have a tip-off, and then there's an international [EU] team coming to Malta, Cyprus, or Latvia and they have real powers to check things out," he told this website.

-The Single Supervisory Mechanism (SSM), an offshoot of the ECB in Strasbourg, where ECB officials meet eurozone regulators, was better equipped than the EBA to do the job, he added.
+The Single Supervisory Mechanism (SSM), an offshoot of the ECB in Frankfurt, where ECB officials meet eurozone states' regulators, was better equipped than the EBA to do the job, he added.

 "The SSM could hit the ground running," he said.